 The Audit Committee of the Company ensures that there is a direct relationship betweenthe Company's objectives and the internal financial controls it implements to providereasonable assurance about their achievement.

-In this connection the Audit Committee in coordination with the Internal AuditDepartment periodically reviews the following: a.
-Transactions are executed in accordancewith the management's general or specific authorization; b.
-All transactions are promptlyrecorded in the correct amount in the appropriate accounts and in the accounting period inwhich they are executed so as to permit preparation of financial information within aframework of recognized accounting policies and practices and relevant statutoryrequirements if any; c.
-Accountability of assets is adequately maintained and assets aresafeguarded from unauthorized access use or disposition.
+b.
+All transactions are promptly recorded in the correct amount in the appropriateaccounts and in the accounting period in which they are executed so as to permitpreparation of financial information within a framework of recognized accounting policiesand practices and relevant statutory requirements if any;

 There is a proper allocation of functional responsibilities within the Company and itis ensured that the quality of personnel commensurate with their responsibilities andduties.
 Further proper accounting and operating procedures are followed to confirm theaccuracy and reliability of accounting data efficiency in operation and safety of theassets.
 The regular review of work of one individual by another minimizes the possibilityof fraud or error in the absence of collusion.
 A reference is made in this connection tothe CEO & CFO Certification which forms part of the Annual Report.

 30. Disclosure pursuant to Rule 5 of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014.

 The Company has no employee whose remuneration exceeds the limit prescribed underSection 197 of the Act read with Rule 5(2) of The Companies (Appointment and Remunerationof Managerial Personnel) Rules 2014.

-The disclosure pursuant to Rule 5(1) of The Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014 is provided herein below:
+I. The disclosure pursuant to Rule 5(1) of The Companies (Appointment and Remunerationof Managerial Personnel) Rules 2014 is provided herein below:

-I. Ratio of Remuneration of each director to the median remuneration of the employeesof the company for the financial year.
+(i) Ratio of Remuneration of each director to the median remuneration of the employeesof the company for the financial year

 |Directors ||Ratio of Remuneration to Median Remuneration |